-Education & Health Draw M aximum Funds
+Education & Health Draw Maximum Funds

-Armed forces veterans/War widows 0 ■ % of companies
+Armed forces veterans/War widows 0 8% of companies

 Initiatives for senior citizens 0

 Women Empowerment 0

-Capacity Building/ Training 1
+Capacity Building/ Training 11

-- Drinking Water 1
+6 Drinking Water 1

 Protect National Heritage 1

-ĕ Support Artist, Sportsmen, Musicians 1
+Support Artist, Sportsmen, Musicians 11

-ē Support during national calamities 1
+7 Support during national calamities 11

-Eradicating Hunger & Poverty 1 No. of the last of
+Eradicating Hunger & Poverty 11

-Adjustments 2 A DESCRIPTION OF THE PARTY OF T
+Adjustments 21

 Livelihood 2

-Others incl. technology incubators 3
+Others incl. technology incubators 3 111

 Donations/Charity 4

 Vocational training 5

-Environment 10 No.
+Environment 10

-Rural Development 11 Market Street,
+Rural Development 11

-Multiple areas 12 STREET, STREET
+Multiple areas 12

-Education Initiatives SECTION AND PERSONS.
+Education Initiatives 21

-Health & Wellness 24 THE PERSON NAMED IN
+Health & Wollnor TA PERSONAL PROPERTY.

-Innovating for CSR and Sustainability: Some Best Practices MAHINDRA INFOSYS
+Innovating for CSR and Sustainability: Some Best Practices INFOSYS

-Infosys, through two of its newly created foundations, has been endeavouring to support and evangelise the study of math and science, within India and also outside the country
+Infosys, through two of its newly created foundations, has been endeavouring to support and evangelise the study of math and science, within India and also outside the country.

 All along the company steered its CSR programmes through the Infosys Foundation, created in 1996, with a focus on education, healthcare, art & culture, destitute care and rural development, executed in the traditional way.
-In recent years, the focus on science and math is creating an ecosystem for the spread of STEM (science, technology, engineering and mathematics).
+In recent years, the focus on science and math is creating an ecosystem for the spread of STEM (science, technology, engineering and

-Apart from supporting initiatives in academia and the institution of awards, the company has crafted several partnerships-with the International Mathematics Union and the New York Academy of Sciences-to take the agenda ahead.
+Apart from supporting initiatives in academia and the institution of awards, the company has crafted several partnerships with the International Mathematics Union and the New York Academy of Sciences-to take the agenda ahead.
 Infosys was one of the first Indian companies to declare that all its operations will be driven by renewable energy.